CiscoDevNet/terraform-provider-intersight/website/docs/r/virtualization_virtual_machine.html.markdown

   + `object_type`:(string) The fully-qualified name of the remote type referred by this relationship.
   + `selector`:(string) An OData $filter expression which describes the REST resource to be referenced.
 This field maybe set instead of 'moid' by clients.1.
 If 'moid' is set this field is ignored.1.
 If 'selector' is set and 'moid' is empty/absent from the request, Intersight determines the Moid of theresource matching the filter expression and populates it in the MoRef that is part of the objectinstance being inserted/updated to fulfill the REST request.An error is returned if the filter matches zero or more than one REST resource.An example filter string is: Serial eq '3AA8B7T11'.
 * `host_esxi`:(string) Host where virtual machine is deployed.
-* `hypervisor_type`:(string)(Computed) Identifies the broad product type of the hypervisor but without any version information.
+* `hypervisor_type`:(string)(ReadOnly) Identifies the broad product type of the hypervisor but without any version information.
 It is here to easily identify the type of the virtual machine.
 There are other entities (Host, Cluster, etc.) that can be indirectly used to determine the hypervisor but a direct attribute makes it easier to work with.* `ESXi` - The hypervisor running on the HyperFlex cluster is a Vmware ESXi hypervisor of any version.* `HyperFlexAp` - The hypervisor running on the HyperFlex cluster is Cisco HyperFlex Application Platform.* `Hyper-V` - The hypervisor running on the HyperFlex cluster is Microsoft Hyper-V.* `Unknown` - The hypervisor running on the HyperFlex cluster is not known.
 * `interfaces`:(Array)
 This complex property has following sub-properties:
   + `adaptor_type`:(string) Virtual machine network adaptor type.* `Unknown` - The type of the network adaptor type is unknown.* `E1000` - Emulated version of the Intel 82545EM Gigabit Ethernet NIC.* `SRIOV` - Representation of a virtual function (VF) on a physical NIC with SR-IOV support.* `VMXNET2` - VMXNET 2 (Enhanced) is available only for some guest operating systems on ESX/ESXi 3.5 and later.* `VMXNET3` - VMXNET 3 offers all the features available in VMXNET 2 and adds several new features.* `E1000E` - E1000E – emulates a newer real network adapter, the 1 Gbit Intel 82574, and is available for Windows 2012 and later.
 The E1000E needs virtual machine hardware version 8 or later.* `NE2K_PCI` - The Ne2000 network card uses two ring buffers for packet handling.
 These are circular buffers made of 256-byte pages that the chip's DMA logic will use to store received packets or to get received packets.* `PCnet` - The PCnet-PCI II is a PCI network adapter.
 It has built-in support for CRC checks and can automatically pad short packets to the minimum Ethernet length.* `RTL8139` - The RTL8139 is a fast Ethernet card that operates at 10/100 Mbps.
 It is compliant with PCI version 2.0/2.1 and it is known for reliability and superior performance.* `VirtIO` - VirtIO is a standardized interface which allows virtual machines access to simplified \ virtual\  devices, such as block devices, network adapters and consoles.
 Accessing devices through VirtIO on a guest VM improves performance over more traditional \ emulated\  devices, as VirtIO devices require only the bare minimum setup and configuration needed to send and receive data, while the host machine handles the majority of the setup and maintenance of the actual physical hardware.* `` - Default network adaptor type supported by the hypervisor.